INSTANT VIEW: Reactions to grand jury subpoenas regarding Donald Trump Jr.

 "From a Wall Street standpoint I can’t say over the long term that (a Trump impeachment) would be a bad result for stocks.
 The uncertainty of going through it all would be a negative, but I’m not sure the market would remain lower for long, assuming all else is equal."

-AXEL MERK, PRESIDENT AND CHIEF INVESTMENT OFFICER OF MERK INVESTMENTS IN PALO ALTO, CA:
+AXEL MERK, PRESIDENT AND CHIEF INVESTMENT OFFICER OF MERK INVESTMENTS IN PALO ALTO, CALIFORNIA:

 “Given that Trump’s approval rating is very low, and given that it might be all but impossible to find a jury that hasn’t heard of the allegations, odds are this jury might be leaning against Trump.
 This is yet a negative for the administration, and with that, if recent months are any guide, it is a negative for the dollar.
 And so yes, sure enough, the euro rallied on this.
 This is good news for the euro, this should be good news for gold…and it is ultimately a negative also for risk assets only for the reason that the Trump agenda has ever more difficulty of being realized because it does weaken the presidency.
 The hopes for real growth picking up are just diminishing the more headwinds the administration is getting.”